I am always amazed at how many medical coders do not reference the ICD-10-CM official conventions and guidelines for coding and reporting.

 Every claim must tell a true story of a patient encounter.
-In order to properly use the ICD-9-CM and future ICD-10-CM, the Conventions and Guidelines must be read, highlighted, and referenced on a continuous basis.
+In order to properly use the ICD-10-CM, the Conventions and Guidelines must be read, highlighted, and referenced on a continuous basis.

 I will point out a few examples from the Medical Coding Conventions and Guidelines, with the sole intention of inciting you to dig deeper into the manual and learn as much as you can in order to be a valuable asset in the coding community.

 The letters NEC represent the abbreviation “not elsewhere classifiable”.
 This simply means that the medical record provides detail for which a specific code does not exist in the ICD-10-CM manual.
 In other words, the book does not contain enough information to match the diagnosis code the provider has given.

 The abbreviation NOS, “not otherwise specified”, basically means the medical record is insufficient to assign a more specific code.
 In simple terms, the provider’s information is inadequate to locate a code.

 A default code is the code listed next to the main term.
 The default code represents the condition most commonly linked with a main term.
 For example, “otitis” is a listed diagnosis code with the word “acute” next to it.
 This is a supplementary word that may be present or absent in the statement of a disease or procedure without affecting the code to which it is assigned.

 Learn your Medical Coding Conventions and Guidelines

 When the term “and” is used in a statement, it may be interpreted as, “and/or”.

 You will also find instructional notes that say code first or use additional code.
 These are sequencing instructions that must be followed.